cocos2d/cocos2d-iphone-extensions/README.md

  * [iOS/Mac] **CCBigImage** - Dynamic Tiled Node for holding Large Images.
  * [iOS/Mac] **CCSlider** - Little Slider Control to allow the user to set the music/sfx/etc level in the range of 0.0f to 1.0f.
  * [iOS/Mac] **CCSendMessages** - CCActionInstant subclass, that is more flexible than other CCActions that run functions.
 Can be used in many cases as blocks replacement.
- * [iOS] **CCScrollLayer** - CCLayer subclass that lets you pass-in an array of layers and it will then create a smooth scroller.
+ * [iOS/Mac] **CCScrollLayer** - CCLayer subclass that lets you pass-in an array of layers and it will then create a smooth scroller.
 Complete with the "snapping" effect.
  * [iOS/Mac] **FilesDownloader** - Downloader for a group of files with shared source path.
  * [iOS/Mac] **TMXGenerator** - Class that generates a single TMX map with multiple layers.
+ * [iOS/Mac] **CCLayerPanZoom** - CCLayer subclass that can be scrolled and zoomed with one or two fingers (complete with rubber effect, two modes & ability to click through delegate).

  Video Overview and more Info can be found on the [Wiki](https://github.com/cocos2d/cocos2d-iphone-extensions/wiki "Wiki")
  Detailed README for each extension is available in it's folder (i.e. Extensions/CCSlider/README.md).